erikmswan/game-recommendations/readme.md

 - **Unheard** (Singleplayer)
     - Logic deduction game -- Listen in on conversations happening throughout the building to piece together the story and answer a key question, such as who is the murderer
 - **The Witness** (Singleplayer)
+    - Puzzle game with an absolutely gorgeous 3D overworld with line-running mazes as the gameplay.
+Sounds bad -- is good.
 - **The Talos Principle** (Singleplayer)
 - **Baba is You** (Singleplayer)
 - **The House of Da Vinci** (Singleplayer)
+- **Mini Metro** (Singleplayer)

 ## Horror
 - **Soma** (Singleplayer)